 Williamson thought for a moment and looked me in the eye.
 He said, ‘Breaking even.’

 He died on Dec.
 16, 2011, aged 75, after a two-year battle with esophageal cancer.

 Many actors have been known as hell-raisers, some of them great ones, but few compared to Nicol Williamson.
 He blazed onto the stage in the Sixties in the West End and on Broadway and he made a few good films and lots of TV but his prickly temperament and capacity for alcohol got the best of him and his immense talent never took him to the heights he deserved.

-In the “The Bofors Gun” (1968) he plays a ferocious Irish gunner who makes life a misery for a young national serviceman played by David Warner (left).
+In the ‘The Bofors Gun’ (1968) he plays a ferocious Irish gunner who makes life misery for a young national serviceman played by David Warner (left).
 Directed by Jack Gold, it’s a gripping drama that co-stars Ian Holm and John Thaw.

-My favourite performance of his is as Little John (top, right, with Sean Connery and Audrey Hepburn) in Richard Lester’s magnificently romantic and elegiac “Robin and Marian” (1976).
-Connery plays the aging outlaw just back from the crusades and always up for a fight with the authorities, especially the Sheriff of Nottingham, played by Robert Shaw.
+My favourite performance of his is as Little John (top with Sean Connery and Audrey Hepburn) in Richard Lester’s magnificently romantic and elegiac ‘Robin and Marian’ (1976).
+Connery plays the aging outlaw just back from the crusades and always up for a fight with the authorities, especially the Sheriff of Nottingham played by Robert Shaw.

 There’s a moment that defines the friendship between Robin and John and a bond that can never be broken.
 Hepburn as Maid Marian is scared that the Sheriff of Nottingham will kill Robin and pleads with Little John to intervene.
 He says he can’t do that.
 Marian says she never understood why Robin went away to fight and implies subtly that she would look fondly upon John if he were to help.